Jat social customs

 Ghud Chadhi ceremony of Jat marriage

 The social customs of Jats are those of Vedic Aryans.
 All Jats, irrespective of their official or financial positions in life, have equal social status.
 The only criterion of superiority is age.
 The Jats are required to marry within their community.
 Boys and girls of the same gotra are considered brothers and sisters to each other.
 It is therefore, prohibited to marry a girl of ones own gotra, of the gotra of ones another, as that would amount to incest.
 Marriage within the same village is not permitted even if the boy and girl qualify for marriage according to gotra restriction.
 Marriages within the same Gohand are discouraged.
 Widow marriage is not only permitted and practiced but is also a social obligation.
 Widows are looked upon with sympathy and not despised as evil beings as is done amongst Rajputs, Brahmins and Baniyas.
-The Joint family system was popular amongst the Jats and large families use to share the same house and hearth.
-With the advancement of modern civilization, as people are becoming less dependant upon and less tolerant towards each other, the joint family system is going out of vogue.
+The Joint family system was popular among the Jats and large families used to share the same house and hearth.
+With the advancement of modernity, as people are becoming less dependent upon and less tolerant towards each other, the joint family system is going out of vogue.
 It is still prevalent in the less advanced areas.

 Equal social status